 The LOW FREQUENCY EQUALIZER (4) is capable of better than 15 dB boost or cut @ 100 Hz with a sloping characteristic exhibited up to the crossover point.
 The shelving action of this control has proven to yeild a much more satisfying and effective equalization characteristic than some of the "wide open" equalization circuits claiming 20 - 25 dB boost and cut.
 The action of this equalization control is conventional and should present no problem in operation.
-Boost is obtained in the right-hand (clockwise) position while cut is obtained in the lefthand (counter-clockwise) position.
-The vertical (12 o'clock) position yields at (no boost or cut) response and is the position from which all tonal balancing should be started.
+Boost is obtained in the righthand (clockwise) position while cut is obtained in the lefthand (counterclockwise) position.
+The vertical (12 o'clock) position yeilds a flat (no boost or cut) response and is the position from which all tonal balancing should be started.

 The HIGH FREQUENCY EQUALIZER (3) is capable of 15 dB boost or cut @ 5 kHz with a shelving characteristic sloping down to the crossover point.
 The boost or cut action of this control is very similar to that of the low equalizer with the exception of its high frequency effect.
-Boost is obtained to the left of the center position.
+Boost is obtained to the right of center position while cut is obtained to the left of the center position.
 Flat response is obtained in the center (12 o'clock) position.

 Caution should be exercised in using extreme low-frequency boost to avoid emphasing objectionable wind noises or rumble from the microphone as well as any hum that might enter the mixer from external sources.
-Excessive treble boost should be avoided to keep residual noise from the amplification circuitry to a reasonable level as well as to avoid a strident or screeching tonality in the output program material.
+Excessive treble boost should be avoided to keep residual noise from the amplification circuitry to reasonable level as well as to avoid a strident or screeching tonality in the output program material.